dogoncouch/logdissect/README-DEV.md

 ## Testing
 ### logdissect is now beta testing version 2.0!
-To test the beta version, see the instructions for [installing development source](#installing-development-source).
-Feedback on earlier versions is also welcome.
+User feedback helps logdissect get better.
 All issues and comments can be directed to the [issues page on GitHub](https://github.com/dogoncouch/logdissect/issues), or emailed to [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).
+Please ensure you are using the latest release.

 ## Coding
 If you have a bug fix, or an idea for a module, we would love to hear about it!
 You can start an [issue on GitHub](https://github.com/dogoncouch/logdissect/issues), or email the author at [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).